 Resolving neighborhood disputes with specific steps

 Besides communication and mutual respect, clear rules play an important role in ensuring neighbors can coexist in peace and harmony.
-Not every (supposed) infraction will end in an argument.
+Not every (supposed) infraction will end in a dispute.
 Nevertheless, not all conflicts can be avoided.
 For instance, a condominium owner might plant a tree in their dedicated yard but it casts shade on the neighbor's patio in the evenings.
 The important thing in such cases is always to proceed constructively and with the goal of finding a solution.

-1. Discuss the matter with your neighbor
+1. Discuss the point of contention with your neighbor

-The first step should always be a face-to-face and cool-headed discussion.
+The first step should always be a cool-headed discussion.
 That often helps the parties find a solution quickly.
 In addition, condominium owners can often consult their association's rules, which may already contain clear provisions governing the point of contention.
-If that is not the case, the problem can also be made an official agenda item for discussion at a condominium owners' meeting and, if need be, directly addressed in that forum.
+If that is not the case, the problem can also be made an official agenda item for discussion at a condominium owners' meeting and, if need be, directly resolved in that forum.

 2. Engage a neutral third party

-Arbiters do not take sides or recommend solutions of their own.
+Mediators do not take sides or recommend solutions of their own.
 Instead, they guide the disputing parties by asking specific questions and steering the conversation in specific directions.
 The goal is for the parties themselves to reach a mutual solution for which they take responsibility and which they can all accept in the long term.

-4. Take action through the courts
+4. Take legal action against neighbors

 Whatever the dispute, remain calm